rudrakshkapil/rudrakshkapil.github.io/research.md

 ---

-<body text-align="center">This section summarises my research interests and is an archive of the research papers I have written and published.
+<body text-align="center" align-items="center">This section summarises my research interests and is an archive of the research papers I have written and published.
 I primarily work in the domain of deep learning-based computer vision.
-So far, I have 5 publications, with 3 as first author. </body>
+So far, I have 5 publications, with 3 as first author.</body>

 <div class="img-container">